nvim-neotest/neotest-go/README.md

 })
 ```

 The above mentioned `vim.diagnostic.config` is optional but recommended if you
 enabled the `diagnostic` option of neotest.
 Especially [testify](https://github.com/stretchr/testify)
-makes heavy use of tabs and newlines in the error messages, which bloats the
+makes heavy use of tabs and newlines in the error messages, which reduces the readability of
-generated virtual text otherwise.
+the generated virtual text otherwise.

 You can also supply optional arguments to the setup function if you want to
 enable experimental features or provide more arguments to `go test` command.